Dick Bond (Kansas politician): Tenure

 Bond served on the Transportation, and Federal and State Affairs committees and as the chairman of the Public Health and Welfare sub-committee after being appointed to the Kansas Senate.
 During the 1993–1997 session of the Kansas Senate he served on the Assessment and Taxation committee, vice-chairman of the Judiciary committee, and as the chairman of the Financial Institutions and Insurance committees.
 During the 1997–2001 session of the Kansas Senate he served on the Assessment and Taxation, and Judiciary committees and as chairman of the Interstate Cooperation, and Organization, Calendar and Rules committees.

 In December 1992, Bond was selected to serve as the Senate Majority Whip starting on January 11, 1993.
 On April 18, 1996, President of the Senate Bud Burke announced that he would not seek reelection.
 On December 2, Bond was selected to replace Burke as President of the Senate on the second ballot after defeating Mike Harris and Dave Kerr.
 On January 13, 1997, he took office as President of the Senate after being approved by acclamation.

 During the 1994 Kansas gubernatorial election he supported Secretary of State Bill Graves.
 He also served on the steering committee of Wint Winter Jr. during the Republican primary for attorney general.
-In 1996, Governor Graves appointed Suzanne Sedgwich to serve on the nine-member Supreme Court Nominating Commission for a four-year term.
+In 1996, Governor Graves appointed Suzanne Sedgwick to serve on the nine-member Supreme Court Nominating Commission for a four-year term.
 During the 1998 Kansas gubernatorial election Bond stated that "It tells you that the Democratic Party is close to bankruptcy" as the party lacked a gubernatorial candidate one week before the filing deadline.